tschatzl/tschatzl.github.io/_posts/2026-02-23-jdk26-g1-serial-parallel-gc-changes.md

 The complete list of resolved/closed changes for the GC subcomponent for JDK 26 is [here](https://bugs.openjdk.org/issues/?jql=project%20%3D%20JDK%20AND%20status%20%3D%20Resolved%20AND%20fixVersion%20%3D%20%2226%22%20AND%20component%20%3D%20hotspot%20AND%20Subcomponent%20%3D%20gc%20ORDER%20BY%20summary%20ASC%2C%20status%20DESC), containing around 380 changes that were resolved or closed in total.

 Close to double the amount of issues were closed in JDK 26 compared to the last release.
 Some brief analysis indicates that the composition of changes is different: there were many small changes both end-user visible or just code quality improvements rather than a few single, larger changes.
-Most larger changes were integrated early, meaning most development time was spent in earlier releases.
+Most larger changes were integrated early, meaning most development time was spent in earlier release periods.
 Additionally a few new contributors to the GC component had meaningful impact.

 Let's start with the breakdown of in my opinion changes worth mentioning categorized by stop-the-world garbage collector for JDK 26.